Frequently Asked Questions

 - Have you tried repurposing our heavy duty gift boxes?
 My sock drawer loves them!

 How should I store my spices?

-That said, we know you can't use every spice ever day, so we recommend Keeing them in a dark, dry cabinet away from the heat of the stove or direct sunglight, protected from light, heat, and humidity.
-We don't recommend storing spices in the fridge because condensation can build up as you take them in and out.
+That said, we know you can't use every spice every day, so we recommend keeping them in a dark, dry cabinet away from the heat of the stove or direct sunlight, protected from light, heat and humidity.
+We don't recommend storing spices in the fridge, because condensation can build up as you take them in and out.

 How should I be cooking with spices?
 Do they need to be ground or toasted?
 How do I know how much of each spice to put in a dish?

 Spices are a beautiful way of adding flavor, aroma and color to your cooking.
 We like the idea of experimenting as much as possible with your spices.
 Our spices also tend to be more flavorful than your regular grocery store spices.
 Start with a little less than your recipes recommend and taste from there.

 You can use our spices whole or ground, but you may need to remove some of the whole spices prior to serving.
 (Looking at you, cloves and cardamom!)

 If you want to grind your spices, a coffee grinder, a pepper mill, or a mortar and pestle is generally the way to go.
 We recommend a simple blade grinder, since they're the most versatile.
 They can get a decent grind on just about anything you throw at them: cinnamon bark, cardamom husks, peppercorns, hibiscus flowers, etc.

 PSA: Spices have volatile oils that can stick to grinders, so we recommend getting an inexpensive coffee grinder that you only use for spices.
 Your grinder may smell like the spices next time you use them, which could be wonderful...or not.